oracle/python-oracledb/doc/src/api_manual/connection.rst

 .. method:: Connection.fetch_df_all(statement, parameters=None, \
             arraysize=None)

-    Fetches all rows of the SQL query ``statement``, returning them in an :ref:`OracleDataFrame <oracledataframeobj>` object.
-An empty
-    OracleDataFrame is returned if there are no rows available.
+    Fetches all rows of the SQL query ``statement``, returning them in a :ref:`DataFrame <oracledataframeobj>` object.
+An empty DataFrame is returned if there are no rows available.

     The ``parameters`` parameter can be a list of tuples, where each tuple item maps to one :ref:`bind variable placeholder <bind>` in ``statement``.
 It